 Sirona’s attributes tell us she had healing power in her own right, and an alternate form of her name, Serona Sivelia, “She Who Makes Us Better”, from an inscription at Le Mans, reinforces this.
 Her partner, however, is Atesmerius, whose name comes from the same root as Rosmerta and Smertios, and means “Provider”.

-Along with the fruit and flowers she sometimes bears, suggest a fertility or prosperity aspect.
+This, along with the fruit and flowers she sometimes bears, suggest a fertility or prosperity aspect.
 In my first post I discussed why a star goddess would preside over a healing spring or well.
 If we imagine looking down into the water, and seeing faint points of light glimmering back, perhaps we can begin to see the central image of Sirona’s cult, both light in the dark sky, and the light that warms the depths and gives them power.
 Or, to put it another way, as above, so below.

 Adkins, Lesley and Roy A. Adkins 1996: Dictionary of Roman Religion, OUP.